Avocado: History

-Before 1915, the avocado was commonly referred to in California as ahuacate and in Florida as alligator pear.
-In 1915, the California Avocado Association introduced the then-innovative term avocado to refer to the plant.

 Etymology

 The word avocado comes from the Spanish aguacate, which derives from the Nahuatl (Mexican) word āhuacatl [aːˈwakat͡ɬ], which goes back to the proto-Aztecan *pa:wa.
 In Molina's Nahuatl dictionary "auacatl" is given also as the translation for compañón "testicle", and this has been taken up in popular culture where a frequent claim is that testicle was the word's original meaning.
-This is not the case, as the original meaning can be reconstructed rather as "avocado" – rather the word seems to have been used in Nahuatl as a euphemism for "testicle".
+This is not the case, as the original meaning can be reconstructed as "avocado" – rather the word seems to have been used in Nahuatl as a euphemism for "testicle".

 The modern English name comes from a rendering of the Spanish aguacate as avogato.
 The earliest known written use in English is attested from 1697 as avogato pear, later avocado pear (due to its shape), a term sometimes corrupted to alligator pear.

 Regional names

 In Central American, Caribbean Spanish-speaking countries, and Spain it is known by the Mexican Spanish name aguacate, while South American Spanish-speaking countries Argentina, Chile, Perú and Uruguay use a Quechua-derived word, palta.
 In Portuguese, it is abacate.
 The Nahuatl āhuacatl can be compounded with other words, as in ahuacamolli, meaning avocado soup or sauce, from which the Spanish word guacamole derives.

+In Trinidad and Tobago, it is known as 'Zaboca', which is derived from the French Creole, 'l'avocat'.

 In the United Kingdom the term avocado pear, applied when avocados first became commonly available in the 1960s, is sometimes used.

 Originating as a diminutive in Australian English, a clipped form, avo, has since become a common colloquialism in South Africa and the United Kingdom.

 It is known as "butter fruit" in parts of India and Hong Kong.